-Experts anticipate a large increase in deportations under this new executive order.
-Many immigrants facing removal are parents of young children who were born in the U.S. If these parent(s) are detained, jailed, and/or deported, their children could end up relegated to the foster care system.
-However, with some careful planning, parents can make specific arrangements to ensure their children will be cared for in the event of deportation.
+Many immigrants facing possible removal are parents of young children who were born in the United States.
+If these parents are detained, jailed, and/or deported, their children could end up relegated to the local foster care system.
+With some careful planning, however, parents can make specific arrangements to ensure their children will be cared for in the event of their deportation.

-The best way to protect your child from becoming part of the foster care system is to plan ahead.
-It's important to make custody arrangements or appoint a guardian if you fear you may be deported.
+The best way to protect your U.S. citizen child from becoming part of the foster care system is to plan ahead.
+It's important to make custody arrangements or appoint a guardian if you fear you could be deported from the United States.

 A custody transfer begins with a voluntary, written agreement to assign your physical and legal custody rights to another trusted adult.
 Through this transfer, you can give a new custodian the right to physically care for your child and to make decisions regarding your child's health, education, and welfare.

-If your child's other parent has custodial rights, you'll need to get that parent's written consent to the proposed transfer.
+Both a child's parents must agree to a custody transfer.
+If your child's other parent has custodial rights, you will need to get that parent's written consent to the proposed transfer.
 If the parent objects, you'll need to go to court, where a judge will make the final custody decision.

-If the other parent agrees—or if you are the only legal parent—you and the proposed custodian should sign the agreement in front of a notary and submit it to court.
-A court will likely schedule a hearing to decide whether the custody transfer serves the child's best interests.
+If the other parent agrees—or if you are the only legal parent—you and the proposed custodian should sign the agreement in front of a notary public (someone who can confirm the signer's identity) and submit it to the court.
+It will likely schedule a hearing to decide whether the custody transfer serves the child's best interests.
 If so, a judge will approve it.

-Keep in mind that a custody transfer is a drastic solution and may be difficult to undo.
+Keep in mind that finalizing a custody transfer is a drastic solution and could be difficult to undo.
 If you want to regain custody later, you'll need to file a petition (written request) with the court.
-A judge will decide if it's in the best interests of the child at that time to transfer custody back to you.
-You may want to include language in your agreement that the custody arrangement is only intended to be in effect during your deportation.
-A court will still have the authority to make final custody decisions, but these terms may give you a better chance of regaining custody if you're able to return to the U.S..
+A judge will decide whether it's in the best interests of the child at that time to transfer custody back to you.
+You might want to include language in your agreement saying that the custody arrangement is intended to be in effect only during your deportation.
+A court will still have the authority to make final custody decisions, but these terms could give you a better chance of regaining custody if and when you're able to return to the United States.

 You can establish a court-ordered guardianship by filing a written request with a court.
 Although state rules vary, most guardianship proceedings require the parent and proposed guardian to file written declarations agreeing to the arrangement.
 In certain situations, a guardianship can be established without parental consent—if the parent objects or can't be reached.
 For example, if you have a family member, such as an aunt, who's been caring for your child, she could petition the court to become your child's guardian immediately following your deportation.
-But if you believe you may be deported, and you already have someone identified who can raise your child in your absence, you may want to consider establishing a guardianship while you're sill in the U.S. and can consent in writing.
+But if you believe you might be deported, and you already have someone identified who can raise your child in your absence, consider establishing a guardianship while you're still in the United States and can consent in writing.

 Once officially appointed, the guardian has the right and obligation to provide your child with a home, education, and adequate health care until the guardianship expires, until the child turns 18, or until a court terminates the order.
 (You can retain certain legal rights, such as the right to make decisions about your child's medical care, through a health care directive—discussed below.)

-If you're able to return to the U.S. and want to regain legal rights to your child, you'll have to undo the guardianship appointment.
+If you are able to return to the United States and want to regain legal rights to your child, you will have to undo the guardianship appointment.
 While a permanent guardianship can be difficult to undo, it's not impossible.
 A court can terminate or set aside the guardianship if a parent can show that circumstances have changed and the parent is willing and able to care for the child.

-Parents have the right to make health care decisions for their children, but they can use several types of health care directives to transfer those rights to another person.
-If you're facing deportation, you may want to consider creating a health care directive that designates a trusted adult to make medical decisions for your child.
+Parents in the United States have the right to make health care decisions for their children, but in case they're not available to do so, they can use several types of health care directives to transfer those rights to another person.
+If you're facing possible deportation, consider creating a health care directive that designates a trusted adult to make medical decisions for your child.

 Once you've prepared a health care directive for your child, you'll need to sign it to make it legally binding, and in some states, you must also have it witnessed and/or notarized.
-Nolo publishes a self-help guide for finalizing health care directives.
+Learn more about finalizing health care directives.

 As soon as a custody transfer or guardianship is approved, you or the child's new guardian should notify your child's school.
 The school will want copies of any custody agreements and/or court orders.

-Typically, a school will only provide information to a child's listed guardian, but school officials could refuse to provide the guardian information, unless specifically required by the guardianship order.
-Because of this, you may want to include a section on school notifications and communication in your guardianship order or informal agreement.
+Typically, a school will provide information only to a child's listed guardian, but school officials could refuse to provide the guardian information unless specifically required by the guardianship order.
+Because of this, you might want to include a section on school notifications and communication in your guardianship order or informal agreement.

-If you're planning to make any of these arrangements, you may want to ask a local family law or estate planning attorney to review your documents.
+If you're planning to make any of these arrangements, you'd do well to hire a local family law or estate planning attorney to review your documents.
 You can also contact your local bar association to see if there are volunteer attorneys who provide services on a pro bono (free) basis.